LaxSlash/Halo-CE-Discord-Reporter/README.md

 ## Lua Script Installation

+** Anticheat Server Administrators Read This **
+This lua script will _override_ the built-in SAPP /report command for Anticheat enabled servers.
+Please keep this in mind if you intend to install this on a server that employs Anticheat.

 ### Pre-requisites
-* SAPP Lua API must be version 1.10.0.0
+* SAPP Lua API must be version 1.10.0.0+
 * SAPP Version: 9.8+
 * SAPP HTTP Client created by 002 (Obtainable either in the dependencies folder, or at http://opencarnage.net/index.php?/topic/5998-sapp-http-client/)
 * Other dependencies in the "SRVR/dependencies" folder (Place these into your dedicated server .exe folder)